AugsEU/arid-arnold/README.md

 In visual studio code, [setup your environment](https://github.com/MonoGame/MonoGame/discussions/8131) then you can open the folder and hit F5 to run it.

+__*Important*__: You must install the fonts in the Docs/Fonts folder.
+Pixica, PixicaMicro, and Doomed.

 Once you have it running, you can go into BuildFlags.cs to turn the debug loader on/off.
 Go into CampaignManager.cs to configure the debug loader once it is enabled.